Standards for safer events

 Most in-person meetings include meals and socials, when masking is not possible.
 Unless you hold such unmasked get-togethers outdoors or in safely ventilated venues, airborne transmission of COVID-19 amongst everyone present (attendees and staff) is a potentially significant and unknown risk.
 Outdoor locations are only possible for limited periods in much of the U.S. As mentioned above, venues and properties remain silent on whether they’ve upgraded and certified their facilities to current ASHRAE recommendations on air quality.

 We have also seen reports of numerous cases of reduced, unmasked social distancing at socials and meals.
-This is understandable in a world where we’ve been masked and apart for so long.
+We can understand this in a world where we’ve masked for so long.
 But it is still a risky activity, especially in spaces where ventilation is inadequate.

 My understanding (which may be incorrect) of Epistemix’s model is that masking is a global parameter for an event.
 The model does not handle unmasking in specific event spaces for periods of time.
 Even if the model does have this flexibility, the lack of knowledge of whether such spaces are safely ventilated prevents an accurate risk assessment.

-I am also still skeptical that Epistemix can build new variants into the model predictions in a timely fashion, given how the world took about six months after the delta variant was first identified to realize that it was radically changing COVID-19 transmission rates.
-While Epistemix’s model includes the infection characteristics of multiple variants, and new variants can be added once they are identified, I wonder if an event organizer who made a go/no-go decision about a fall meeting early this summer based on the Epistemix model would be happy about the increased predicted risks once the delta variant was added.
+I am also still skeptical that Epistemix can build new variants into the model predictions in a timely fashion.
+The world took about six months after the delta variant was first identified to realize that it was radically changing COVID-19 transmission rates.
+While Epistemix’s model includes the infection characteristics of multiple variants and new variants can be added once they are identified, I wonder if an event organizer who made a go/no-go decision about a fall meeting early this summer based on the Epistemix model would be happy about the increased predicted risks once the delta variant was added.

 But John and I didn’t have time to fully explore this issue, so this concern may be overblown.